Kimono My House: Re-release

 Kimono My House was remastered and re-issued by Island in 1994 and 2006.
 The first issue by the Island Masters subsidiary added the non-album B-sides "Barbecutie" and "Lost and Found".
-The '21st Century Edition' added a live recording of "Amateur Hour" recorded by a subsequent (1975) line-up of the group and sleeve notes by Paul Lester, the deputy editor of Uncut.
+The '21st Century Edition' added a live recording of "Amateur Hour" recorded by a subsequent (1975) line-up of the band and sleeve notes by Paul Lester, the deputy editor of Uncut.

 A remastered 40th Anniversary Edition was released on December 15, 2014, on vinyl only, including previously unreleased demo material from the band's archives.
-Coinciding with the release the entire album was performed, along with the 35-piece Heritage Orchestra, at the Barbican Centre on December 19 and 20, where the band also performed brand new orchestral arrangements by Nathan Kelly.
+Coinciding with the release the entire album was performed, along with the 35-piece Heritage Orchestra, at the Barbican Centre in London on December 19 and 20, where the band also performed brand new orchestral arrangements by Nathan Kelly.
 The programme also featured songs from their other 22 albums.
 The second date was added after the first night sold out.

-As part of the live performance with the Heritage Orchestra, the band released the song "Thank God It’s Not Christmas" as a single.
+As part of the live performance with the Heritage Orchestra, the band released the song "Thank God It's Not Christmas" as a single.
 Stewart Mason of AllMusic said:

-“One of the many highlights on the phenomenal Kimono My House, "Thank God It’s Not Christmas" is the archetypal song from Sparks’ Island Records era.
-Adrian Fisher’s lead guitar and Ron Mael’s piano duel insistently with a prominent string section, as Russell Mael sings an alternately wry and depressing lyric about the desire to find activities that distract oneself from a slowly disintegrating relationship.
-The lyrics are truly magnificent, both in their literal meaning and the way they work with the music, creating a rhythmic counter-melody that echoes Fisher’s guitar line, and Muff Winwood’s crystal-clear production emphasizes the song’s soaring, anthemic elements; although "Amateur Hour" and "This Town Ain’t Big Enough for Both of Us" were the hits and "Here In Heaven" is more beloved by fans, "Thank God It’s Not Christmas" is possibly the album’s highest point."
+“One of the many highlights on the phenomenal Kimono My House, "Thank God It's Not Christmas" is the archetypal song from Sparks’ Island Records era.
+Adrian Fisher's lead guitar and Ron Mael's piano duel insistently with a prominent string section, as Russell Mael sings an alternately wry and depressing lyric about the desire to find activities that distract oneself from a slowly disintegrating relationship.
+The lyrics are truly magnificent, both in their literal meaning and the way they work with the music, creating a rhythmic counter-melody that echoes Fisher's guitar line, and Muff Winwood’s crystal-clear production emphasizes the song's soaring, anthemic elements; although "Amateur Hour" and "This Town Ain’t Big Enough for Both of Us" were the hits and "Here In Heaven" is more beloved by fans, "Thank God It's Not Christmas" is possibly the album's highest point."